fboglind/lis070-su-admin-project/README.md

 ## Data

-The full dataset consists of course descriptions from Stockholm University's Ladok system with UO classification labels and percentage distributions.
+- The full dataset consists of course descriptions from Stockholm University's Ladok system with UO classification labels and percentage distributions.
 A 50-line sample is included in this repository.
+- Data will be made available on Zenodo (Status: Awating approval 2026-01-14)

 ## Key dependencies:
 - transformers